What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 It is vital to remember that a SOCKS proxy acts as a mask, not a shield.
 It hides your location (IP address), but it does not scramble your data.

 Even the best setups can run into issues.
-If your connection fails or your IP isn’t hidden, you are likely facing one of these common errors.
+If your connection fails or your IP is not hidden, you are likely facing one of these common errors.
 Here is how to diagnose and fix them.

 This error usually means the proxy server is taking too long to respond.
 This can happen if the proxy server itself is offline, or if your local network firewall is blocking the connection.